 The evolutionist should reject selfish actions that are detrimental to societies and the environment.
 This includes not having more than two children per couple in our overcrowded world.

-The evolutionist will have a spiritual relationship (awe and wonder) with the current world and reject the magical and mythical fantasy worlds of religions.
+The evolutionist will have a spiritual relationship (awe and wonder) with the current world and reject the magic of religions.